duncombe/wikis/Development-of-Test-Themes.md

 ###Example: Oil Tanker Spill
 An oil tanker loaded has collided with another vessel 5 nautical miles SE of the entrance to Delaware Bay.
 A large quantity of oil has been released into the marine environment, threatening the shoreline of the Delmarva Peninsula, Delaware Bay, and the New Jersey coast.

-Example A: Required data to satisfy scenario:
+#### Questions for Consideration
+* What are the dimensions of the oil slick?
+* Which areas of coastline are likely to be tainted?
+* Which indigenous species might be adversely affected by the oil?
+* How long will it take for the oil spill to disperse?
+* Which capture and dispersal tools and techniques would work best?

+####Required Data to Answer Questions
-•	weather
+* weather
-•	sea surface temperature
+* sea surface temperature
-•	data required for oil spill trajectory models
-•	real-time precipitation
+* real-time precipitation
-•	cloud cover
+* cloud cover
-•	wind speed/direction
+* wind speed/direction
-•	surface currents
+* surface currents
-•	wave heights,
+* wave heights,
-•	threatened and endangered species data
+* threatened and endangered species data
-•	shoreline types
+* shoreline types
-•	 waterway use data
+* waterway use data
-•	boundaries (vessel traffic, shipping lanes, state/territorial waters boundaries)
+* boundaries (vessel traffic, shipping lanes, state/territorial waters boundaries)

-Example B: Arctic Oil Spill

-With the increased interest in Arctic drilling and reduced sea ice enabling more ship transportation in the Arctic, the risk of an oil spill is increasing.

-Example B: Required data to satisfy scenario:
-•	real-time and historic baseline data on wind speed/direction
-•	ocean currents
-•	chemical and nutrient distributions
-•	macro- and microfauna distributions
-•	habitat characterization (including bathymetry)
-•	ocean temperature and salinity
-•	regional climatologies
-•	waves
-•	modeled circulation
-Example C: Assessing the injuries to pelagic tunas in the gulf of Mexico

-Atlantic Bluefin tuna (Thunnus thynnus) are among the world’s more imperiled commercial pelagic fish.
-The shelf waters of the Gulf of Mexico are the known North American spawning ground for a portion of the Atlantic western Atlantic stock.
-The Deepwater Horizon Oil Spill occurred during the peak of the known spawning time, thereby exposing fish at all life stages from egg to adult.

-Example C: Required data to satisfy scenario:
-•	bluefin tagging/telemetry data
-•	bluefin tracks
-•	oil spill tracks
-•	historical bluefin tagging data
-•	waves
-•	modeled circulation
-##D. Rescue Scenarios

-###Rationale:
+## Search & Rescue
-•	Many disaster responses requiring rescue can be improved by greater knowledge about the physical/chemical/biological conditions.
+Many disaster responses requiring rescue can be improved by greater knowledge about the physical/chemical/biological conditions.

-Example A: Commercial Aircraft Crash
+###Example: Commercial Aircraft Crash

-•	A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
+A large commercial aircraft en route LAX from Honolulu with several hundred passengers onboard has crashed into the Pacific Ocean midway between the Hawaiian Islands and the California coast.
 A massive search and rescue effort is underway.

-Example A: Required data to satisfy scenario:
+####Questions  To Be Answered
+* Where exactly is the crash site?
+* Where will survivors be lost likely to be found?
+* Where will floating wreckage be found?
+* How deep is the ocean bottom at the crash site?
+* Are there weather conditions that might assist or hamper the search & recovery effort?
+* How will current and forecast weather conditions near the crash area affect the survivors?

+####Required Data to Answer Questions
+* GPS location of crash site
-•	real-time weather
+* real-time weather
-•	ocean circulation observations
+* ocean circulation observations
-•	real-time precipitation
+* real-time precipitation
-•	cloud cover
+* cloud cover
-•	wind speed/direction
+* wind speed/direction
-•	surface currents
+* surface currents
-•	wave heights
+* wave heights
-•	sea surface temperature
+* sea surface temperature

-Example B: Search and Rescue (SAR)

-•	Around 5PM on an overcast day during the Hurricane season, a twin engine plane on a routine flight over the Atlantic Ocean about 200 miles off the US shore runs into catastrophic engine problems and the captain decides to make an immediate water landing.
-Emergency procedures work per plan and the plane ‘lands’ safely.
-All 150 passengers are evacuated on rafts and the rafts are detached from the plane after the captain and crew notice smoke billowing from one of the engines.
-The plane and rafts begin to drift independently.
-•	Complicating the situation, radio contact is lost between the crew and on-shore authorities shortly after the plane water landed, on-shore authorities to rely entirely on prediction to determine the location of the rafts and the plane in the ensuring hours so that a comprehensive search and rescue effort, including the critical dispatching of all required air and marine assets – including non-governmental ones - can be initiated.
-Authorities recognize that they have only limited time on hand before the rafts run out of life-supporting supplies, and before it gets to be night time.

-Example B: Required data to satisfy scenario:

-•	 real-time weather
-•	ocean circulation observations
-•	real-time precipitation
-•	cloud cover
-•	wind speed/direction
+* forecast wind speed/direction
-•	surface currents
+* forecast surface currents
-•	wave heights
-•	sea surface temperature.
+* forecast weather

 # Theme 3:   Marine Energy Planning
 As a starting point for thinking about energy siting within CMSP as a potential third theme, here's a short [paper](https://drive.google.com/file/d/0B8p4sUXIeKn1WVFhaGo0UzBnWjQ/edit?usp=sharing) emphasizing that the driver behind many state based CMSP has been the siting of energy.